Holmes555/workona-to-obsidian/README.md

 - Install it through community plugins
 - Go to Workona to generate JSON file with all your data
-- In Workona To Obsidian plugin settings choose JSON file or copy/paste the file data into text area
+- In Workona To Obsidian plugin's settings choose JSON file or copy/paste the file data into the text area
 - Choose if you want to override old files with the same name
 - Specify the root folder for imported files
 - Run the import